Do you ever just wake up on a Sunday morning and want to bake to your little hearts content?

 - 1/4 cup sucanat sugar, ground fine – I used a coffee grinder

-- 2-4 tbsp almond milk – depends on how thick or thin you want it.
-I used 4 tbsp to make it into a thin glaze.
+- 2-4 tablespoon almond milk – depends on how thick or thin you want it.
+I used 4 tablespoon to make it into a thin glaze.

 - Line a 2 cup glass container with cheese cloth.